Diegovano/pathfinder/docs/Communication.md

 The ESP32 can be connected to the DE1-SoC board via its GPIO pins.
 There are 4 pins involved in the SPI interface.
 Additionally, the ground pins of each device must be connected to each other, providing the same reference.

 The GPIO diagram below illustrates the layout of the FPGA header pins, which are made available for external devices to connect.
 Each of the GPIO pins has a symbolic name, as well as a physical pin from the DE1-SoC chip that it is connected to (RED).
-The SPI pin labels (BLUE) represent the arbitrary assignments made within the Quartus project on the shared git repository.
+The SPI pin labels (BLUE) represent the arbitrary assignments made within the pin assignment menu in Quartus.

 <img src="./images/FPGA_GPIO_diagram.png" style="display: block; margin: 0 auto" width="500" />